woodstockcs/math-in-python/README.md

 # Lesson Instructions: Math in Python

 ### Part 1: Instruction
 Watch the following videos to help you get started on this lesson.
-Take notes that you can refer back to later.
+Take notes on your copy of the slides so you can refer back to the information later.
 1. [math operators]()
 1. [type conversion]()